Out of all the books I’ve read in my life so far, the first book I’d have to recommend to anyone is Atomic Habits by James Clear.

 Remember, the sooner you start your new habits the sooner it will change your life for the better.
 If you don’t consciously make positive changes to your life, you won’t get far.
 That’s why this book and implementing what it teaches is crucial to literally everything you do in life from here on out.

-The 4 Laws described above is an excellent framework to help you pick up good habits and break bad ones.
-In the last few chapters of the book, you can read more on how habits work on a psychological level and how your natural talents and preferences should factor in to what habits you decide to start + habits you shouldn’t.
+The four laws described above is an excellent framework to help you pick up good habits and break bad ones.
+In the last few chapters of the book, you can read more on how habits work on a psychological level and how your natural talents and preferences should factor in to what habits you decide to start and habits you shouldn’t.
 It also goes much further in depth to help you understand your identity and “the dark side” of good habits.

 Reading this summary is not enough.
 You have to read the whole book to truly understand the concepts, truly believe they can be effective, and truly understand the importance of starting good habits and quitting bad habits now.